ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 ---
-title: "Testing ag-Grid"
+title: "Testing AG Grid"
 ---

 [[only-javascript]]
 | We will walk through how you can use `Protractor` and `Jasmine` to do Unit & End to End (e2e)
-| testing with ag-Grid in this section.
+| testing with AG Grid in this section.
 |
 | ## Unit Testing with Jasmine - Waiting for the API
 |